xcpretty/xcpretty/README.md

 `xcpretty` supports custom formatters through the use of the `--formatter` flag, which takes a path to a file as an argument.
-The file must contain a Ruby subclass of `XCPretty::Formatter`, and return that class at the end of te file.
+The file must contain a Ruby subclass of `XCPretty::Formatter`, and return that class at the end of the file.
 The class can override the `format_*` methods to hook into output parsing events.